abzico/mpauthx/README.md

 > See _Sqlite3 User Table Schema_ to have a proper sqlite3 table to work with this module.

-Call `mpauthx.authorize(code, encryptedData, iv);` whenever your end-point needs to authorize WeChat user logged in from mini-program; treat that `code`, `encryptedData`, and `iv` are information you need to supply.
-You can get them from [wx.getUserInfo](https://mp.weixin.qq.com/debug/wxadoc/dev/api/open.html#wxgetuserinfoobject).
+Call `mpauthx.authorize(code, encryptedData, iv);` whenever your end-point needs to authorize WeChat user and give user a token so user can save such token for subsequent API calls later in the future.

 as well